Laravel API authentication using passport

 php artisan passport:keys

 If necessary, you may define the path where Passport's keys should be loaded from.
 You may use the Passport::loadKeysFrom method to accomplish this.
-Typically, this method should be called from the boot method of your application's App\Providers\AuthServiceProvider class:
+Typically, this method should be called from the boot method of your application's App\Providers\AppServiceProvider class:

 /**

-* Register any authentication / authorization services.
+* Bootstrap any application services.

 */

-public function boot()
+public function boot(): void

 {